learn-co-students/interpolation-super-power-ruby-intro-000/README.md

 ## Instructions

-1. Define a method, `#display_rainbow`, in `lib/display_rainbow.rb`
+1. Define a method, `#display_rainbow`, in `lib/display_rainbow.rb`.
 2. `#display_rainbow` must accept an argument, an array of colors.
-The tests call `#display_rainbow` with the following evocation: `display_colors(['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet'])`.
+The tests call `#display_rainbow` with the following invocation: `display_rainbow(['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet'])`.
 2. `#display_rainbow` should print out the colors of the rainbow in the following format: `"R: red, O: orange, Y: yellow, G: green, B: blue, I: indigo, V: violet"` by reading from the array passed in as an argument.
-(For this lab it is OK to hardcode the uppercase letters though.)
+(For this lab it is OK to hardcode the uppercase letters.)
-3. It should accept an array containing the colors as an argument
+3. It should accept an array containing the colors as an argument.
-4. Run `learn` locally until you pass
+4. Run `learn` locally until you pass.
-5. Submit the lab
+5. Submit the lab.

 `colors` will be passed in as: `['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet']`